 Now that the weather’s turning warmer, many people are overcome by two urges: to get outside and to get it on — two great tastes that taste great together!
 And so the season of outdoor sex has begun — is there anything more all-American worth celebrating this July 4th?
 But it’s not all fun and games like naked Slip n’ Slide — there are some practicalities to consider before you answer the call of the wild:

-- Avoid nudity in public places (unless you’re at a nude beach, at college or in Europe).
-Ladies, wear a skirt or dress and forgo the underwear.
+Unless you’re at a nude beach, at college or in Europe.
+Wear a skirt or dress or elastic-band pants and forgo the underwear.
 Your partner will have easier access to some of your fun bits, while being able to maintain a modicum of discretion.
-Plus, you can make a faster getaway if you’re not caught with jeans around your ankles!
+Plus, you can make a faster getaway if you’re not caught with tight jeans around your ankles!

-- Like all good campers, pack in what you pack out.
+You know, like all good campers!
 Don’t leave any unsightly evidence of your tryst for innocent hikers or beachcombers to stumble upon.

-Tip: If it’s a chilly night, hop in a sleeping bag (or two zipped together) in the missionary position — the close quarters might increase your body contact ratio, which many women find helpful in their orgasm endeavors.
+Pro Tip: If it’s a chilly night, hop in a sleeping bag (or two zipped together) in the missionary position — the close quarters might increase your body contact ratio, which many women find helpful in their orgasm endeavors.

 How To Increase You Energy for Sex